FDSN/datacenter-registry/README.md

 A registry entry allows the designation of repositories and related web services.
 Each service entry requires a concise, but descriptive, name for the service that will be used to uniquely identify the service within the repository.
+The name can only contain ASCII alphnumeric characters, dash and uncerscore.
+Service names starting with `fdsnws` are reserved for FDSN-specified services.

 These names are recommended to be the service name with the major version of the API they offer appended in the following pattern:

 `<name>-<majorversion>`

 For example: `fdsnws-dataselect-1`, `fdsnws-station-1`,
 `fdsnws-event-1`, `fdsnws-availability-1` are the names for FDSN 1.x
 web service implementations.
-The `fdsnws` prefix is reserved for FDSN-specified services.

 This allows users of the registry to identify the baseline API expectations for each entry.
 For full version details and support of